Quozul/quozul.dev/_posts/2023-12-22-installing-openbsd-on-visionfive-2.md

 First step, download the image from [OpenBSD's official website](https://www.openbsd.org/faq/faq4.html#Download).
 Then flash it onto an SD card.

 Then you'll have to get a copy of the DTB file, it is not the one in the GitHub releases, [rpx made a great script to build it from source](https://forum.rvspace.org/t/dtb-creation-from-source/3473).
+You can find [download links at the end of this article](#downloads).

 Mount the EFI partition from the SD card and add it in the root of the partition.
 It should end up being something like this: